Understanding the Scope

 - High intake of cruciferous vegetables, fiber, and omega-3 fats

-- Adequate vitamin D, magnesium, selenium, zinc
+- Adequate vitamin D, magnesium, selenium, and zinc

-- Time-restricted eating for improved insulin sensitivity
+- Time-restricted eating to improve insulin sensitivity

 Reframing the Conversation